Home » Paris » Musée de l'Orangerie Tickets

 The museum is famous for housing eight large murals of Water Lilies painted by Claude Monet.

-This article lists everything you must know before booking tickets for the Musée de l’Orangerie in Paris.
+This article covers everything you must know before booking tickets for the Musée de l’Orangerie in Paris.

 If you plan to visit Musée de l’Orangerie, prepare to be dazzled by some of Paris’s most breathtaking artwork.